Visit our Industry Index for R&D Tax Credit Eligibility in Different Sectors

 Are you ready to leverage the new RDEC for your company?
 This video dives into the key changes, including how much the RDEC expenditure credit is worth and what the payable tax credit cap is.
 It highlights other significant changes to contracting out rules and claiming for overseas R&D expenditure—crucial details revealed in future insights!

-This video and more detailed article, provides a clear and concise explanation of how to define qualifying R&D activities under the RDEC scheme.
-It covers essential topics such as 'scientific or technological advance,' the role of 'uncertainty' and effective documentation, helping businesses understand how to secure their RDEC claims.
+We provide a concise explanation of how to define qualifying R&D activities under the RDEC scheme, covering essential topics such as 'scientific or technological advance,' the role of 'uncertainty' and effective documentation, helping businesses understand how to secure their RDEC claims.

 Check what cost types qualify as expenditure for UK R&D claims.
 This article and summary video cover all the claimable cost types, offering practical tips for accurate apportionment and robust record-keeping.
 Whether you're a seasoned R&D claimant or new to the process, it’s worth checking your knowledge of what costs are covered.